rust-lang/this-week-in-rust/draft/2022-10-05-this-week-in-rust.md

 ## Crate of the Week

 This week's crate is [humansize](https://lib.rs/crates/humansize), a size formatting crate.
+Now in version 2.0, it features an updated API.

 Thanks, [Leopold Arkham](https://users.rust-lang.org/u/leopoldarkham/summary) for the suggestion!